 Established in 1999, the organisation is owned by 27 major global operators and service companies.
 Our key objectives are to identify technology needs, foster innovation and facilitate the development and implementation of new technologies.
 To date, ITF has been responsible in launching more than 200 new collaborative and revolutionary joint industry projects (JIPs), with a portfolio of over 20 ongoing Joint Industry Projects.

 ITF supports the development and implementation of new technologies by the following means:

 The ITF Process begins with ITF members providing their technology needs on a confidential basis through one-to-one discussion.
-This information is collated by ITF and presented in a non-attributable way to the entire membership at our annual general meeting.
+This information is presented in a non-attributable way to the entire membership at our bi-annual members forums.
 The membership of ITF decides the working priorities for the year ahead; these are the ITF Technology Challenges.